Last year felt like a pivot point in U.S. history. The pandemic and election left the nation ideologically divided.

 What we have is lots of inflation, concentrated heavily in the financial markets and real estate.
-The Federal Reserve must continually go ‘bigger” just to keep air in those bubbles.
+The Federal Reserve must continually go ‘bigger” just to keep the air in those bubbles.

 Joe Biden certainly won’t impose discipline or restraint at the Fed.

 Americans can also expect more of the same from Congress.
 Biden already asked for nearly $2 trillion in stimulus.
-Whatever he gets will just be a down payment, as Congress works again and again to increase spending and grow government.
+Whatever he gets will just be a down payment, as Congress works, again and again, to increase spending and grow government.